Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/index.md

 !!! note

     Can you evaluate the density of your posterior?
 Then you should most likely **not** be using this or any other ABC package!
-A traditional MCMC algorithm will be much more efficient.
+    Conventional MCMC algorithm will be much more efficient.